AparGarg99/ASD-Bot/README.md

 3 (high).
 Approximately 1.8% of children in the U.S. have a diagnosis of ASD, a rate that has more than doubled over the past two decades.
 In 2021, people of all races and socioeconomic groups are impacted by the disorder.
-Worldwide, roughly 1 in 160 people is thought to have ASD [2].
+Worldwide, roughly 1 in 160 people is thought to have ASD.
 The condition begins early in childhood and lasts throughout a person’s life

 ### BUSINESS CASE